jdx/mise/README.md

   already exists the format will be preserved.)
 - `rtx global` will modify `~/.config/rtx/config.toml` instead of `~/.tool-versions`.
 This path can be changed with `RTX_CONFIG_FILE`.
-- `~/.tool-versions` will become simply another `.tool-versions` instead of being a special file that is read anywhere such as from `/tmp`.
 - (more to be added)

 ## Directories